 The children counted for the purpose of the balance of family test include all children and step-children of the parent or the parent's spouse or de facto partner.
 No assessment of the nature of the parent-child relationship is necessary.
 Children of the applicant (that is, the applicant who needs to satisfy primary criteria) born outside a partner relationship, such as a casual, polygamous or from one or more concurrent partner relationships, the primary applicant's children (natural and adopted) are counted in the balance of family test as such children are still children of the applicant.
 However, children of partner of the applicant born under any kind of relationships described above are not counted in the BoF test.

 Deceased children are not counted in the balance of family test.
 In case of applicant's partner's polygamous or concurrent relationships, the partners cannot be recognised as a spouse or de facto partner, and therefore none of the partner's children can be counted in the balance of family test.

 The requirements that the sponsor must meet at the time of application for the visa for which the sponsored person has applied are that the sponsor must be the child of the applicant; is an Australian citizen or an Australian Permanent Resident or an Eligible New Zealand citizen; and is settled and usually resident in Australia.

-Assessment of settled at time of visa application can be considered met unless there are significant extended periods of absence prior to making the visa application (for example, the sponsor has been absent from Australia for two years immediately prior to the date of application, and is outside Australia at the time of application).
+Assessment of settled at time of visa application can be considered met unless there are significant extended periods of absence prior to making the visa application.
+Detailed documentary evidence is prescribed in visa 143 checklist.

 At time of decision, there are three categories within which a sponsor can meet the ‘settled’ requirement: